efarraro/krumit/_monsters/PirateGirl.md

 ---
 name: Scalywag
-description: This is a placeholder until someone writes it!
+description: When you defeat this enemy, shuffle a Pirate Lockbox into the deck
 flavor:
 image: /images/PirateGirl.png
 ---